fhidalgor/mutagenesis_visualization/docs/doc4b_plotting_stats.rst

 Bar and line charts
 -------------------

-Methods reviewed in this section:
+Classes reviewed in this section:
-    - :meth:`mutagenesis_visualization.Screen.mean`
+    - :class:`mutagenesis_visualization.main.bar_graphs.enrichment_bar.EnrichmentBar`
-    - :meth:`mutagenesis_visualization.Screen.differential`
+    - :class:`mutagenesis_visualization.main.bar_graphs.differential.Differential`
-    - :meth:`mutagenesis_visualization.Screen.position`
+    - :class:`mutagenesis_visualization.main.bar_graphs.position_bar.PositionBar`
-    - :meth:`mutagenesis_visualization.Screen.secondary_mean`
+    - :class:`mutagenesis_visualization.main.bar_graphs.secondary.Secondary`

 The method ``object.enrichment_bar`` will plot the mean enrichment score for every position on a bar chart.
 It will be colored blue for loss of